arquimedescrivelari/foxpages/readme.md

 The USERS.DBF table defines the users who will have access to the folders.

 The REALMUSER.DBF table lists users with folders.

+### CORS (Cross-Origin Resource Sharing)
+It is a browser mechanism that prevents an origin (domain) from accessing resources in a distinct source (another domain) without authorization.

+Configure authorizations by adding, modifying, or deleting records in the CORS.DBF table.

+Enter the site that will grant authorization in the SITE field.
+This field is related to the SITES.DBF table.

+Enter the origin (authorized domain) in the ORIGIN field, if it is filled with "*" any origin will be allowed.

+Enter the resource in the URI field, if it is filled with "*" any refuse will be allowed.

+The GET, POST, PUT, DELETE, HEAD, and OPTIONS fields determine what methods are allowed.

+The HEADER field must be populated with the allowed HTTP headers.
+They should be delimited with a comma followed by a space.

 ## Setting up FastCGI servers